Category Archives: Interviews with Artists

 “I started as a little girl drawing horses because that’s what little girls do.
 Over the years my subject matter expanded,” she says with a laugh, “but I am often drawn toward children and animals as subjects.
 My subjects, however I handle them, are people or animals that mean something to me.”

-Ellyn has been a fixture in the Chattanooga art scene since the 1980’s when she showed with a group of artists who formed the collaborative group, Square One.
+Ellyn has been a fixture in the Chattanooga art scene since the 1980s when she showed with a group of artists who formed the collaborative group Square One.
 “Ann Poss, a noted regional printmaker, bought a house on Oak Street that she divided into artist studios.
-Ann had studio downstairs as I did, Alan White, the UTC professor, was upstairs as was Joe Helseth, who is now a professor at Chattanooga State.
-We were putting on shows around Chattanooga and we decided we needed a name for the group, but we could never agree on one.
+Ann had a studio downstairs, as I did.
+Alan White, the UTC professor, was upstairs, along with Joe Helseth, who is now a professor at Chattanooga State.
+We were putting on shows around Chattanooga, and we decided we needed a name for the group, but we could never agree on one.
 It always seemed like every suggestion would get rejected.
 We’d have to start over—we were always going back to square one.
 Finally someone suggested we use Square One for the name.
 That group lasted a few years and became part of the origins of the Association for Visual Arts.
 The Hunter Museum had a show of our art at one point.
 We called it “Two x Two,” and it traveled to our sister city, Wuxi, China.
-They sent their art here and we sent ours over to them.”
+They sent their art here, and we sent ours over to them.”

 “I don’t want to nail everything down for the viewer.
 I want them to use their imagination.
 I want my pictures to have a bit of mystery about them.”